SirReal/SirReal.github.io/_drafts/2014-04-04-IDs-as-CSS-selectors.md

 That didn't work.
 We were hoping that our cascading CSS would allow the rule for `.make-this-blue` to override the rule for `#page-title`.
 The problem is that before CSS even _thinks_ about cascading, it compares at the _specificity_ of rules.
 The break down is essentially the following (most specific to least):

 1. Style attribute
-1. ID
-1. class
-1. element

-### Style attribute

    This is where you actually write style inside of your HTML tags.
 Don't expect CSS to override that.

-### ID
+1. ID

    Here's our friend, the `#ID` selector.
 He's really specific in the world of CSS.

-### Class
+1. class

    `.classes` are a pretty good selector to use for most of our CSS.
 Along with classes are `:pseudo-classes` and `[attribute=selectors]` at this level of specificity.

-### Element
+1. element

    The element selector is for generic HTML elements, like `h1` in our example.

-### Modifiers

 Keep in mind that using inheritance in our selectors increase the specificity slightly, meaning that `ul li` is more specific than `li`.